pgeu/pgeu-system/docs/confreg/emails.md

 Once recipients have been selected, click the *Send email to <n>
 attendees* button.

+### Sending email to filtered set of attendees

+It is also possible to use the [reporting](reports) system to generate advanced queries against the list of attendees and send an email to those attendees.

 ### Email contents and formatting

 Send at